-Effective date of information, unless otherwise noted: September 1, 2015 to August 31, 2016
+Effective date of information, unless otherwise noted: September 1, 2016 to August 31, 2017

-In the event of a discrepancy between a printed/PDF and on-line PDF edition of the Academic Calendar, the on-line edition shall be considered to be the University's official statement.
+In the event of a discrepancy between the printed/PDF and on-line PDF edition, the on-line edition shall be considered to be the University's official statement.
 The information below is provided to all students as part of student orientation and/or as part of the normal admission process, which students acknowledge as having received.

 The contents of this Calendar, including all policies, procedures, and fees herein described, are subject to change from time to time.
 Notice is not required for a new policy to take effect.
 The University reserves the right to add other mandatory program or graduation components.
-However, UCW will make reasonable attempts to notify students promptly of any significant policy changes through its web site, through e-mail distribution, or other methods deemed appropriate by the UCW administration.
+However, UCW will make reasonable attempts to notify students promptly of any significant policy changes through its website, through e-mail distribution, or other methods deemed appropriate by the UCW administration.
 For greater certainty, UCW reserves the right to make additions, deletions, substitutions, changes, or modifications to its policies, practices, procedures, tuition fees, course availability, delivery mode, schedules, or program requirements at any time without prior notice.
-Please check the web site for any updates that may be applicable to your program of study.
+Please check the website for any updates that may be applicable to your program of study.